tutyamxx/memerizer/README.md

 * Heavily relies on [Jimp](https://github.com/oliver-moran/jimp) and [GraphicsMagick](https://github.com/aheckmann/gm)
 * Currently supported response formats are: `Buffer` and `Base64`

-# Travis CI build info

-* Currently is building only on Windows and Linux operating systems (it works fine on my OS X machine) but because OS X takes a long time to update brew on Travis CI, I removed it from testing builds.

 # How to use

 * I have to create a documentation